Standardized Work

-1) I run this blog strictly as a small (focus on “small”) business, a sole proprietorship, but it’s mainly to express myself, share articles and lean concepts, and (hopefully) to build a lean manufacturing community.
+1) I run this blog strictly as a small (focus on “small”) business, but it's mainly to express myself, share articles and Lean concepts, and (hopefully) to build a broad Lean community across industries.

-2) As a visitor to the blog, please feel free to comment on any article by clicking on the “Comments” link below each article.
+2) As a visitor to the blog, please feel free to comment on any article.
 You can comment without having to register or give any information about yourself.

-3) If you see an article I should link to or want to submit something, click on “Contact” in the top menu to email me.
-Please send any feedback or ideas to that same address.
-If you are interested in contributing posts on a one-time or regular basis, email me to discuss it.
+3) If you see an article I should link to or want to submit something, click on “Contact” in the top menu.
+Please send any feedback or ideas that same way

-4) You can use the Google search box in the right column to search through old Lean Blog posts (enter a term such as “John Toussaint”, for example).
-Or searches often work better if you go to Google and include “site: www.leanblog.org” in your search (or click here).
+4) You can use the search box in the right column to search through old Lean Blog posts (enter a term such as “John Toussaint”, for example).
+Or searches sometimes work better if you go to www.Google.com and include “site: www.leanblog.org” in your search (or click here).

-5) I typically update the blog daily, or at least that is my goal.
-I normally post a morning entry at 5 AM central and, if there’s an afternoon post (typically shorter), it gets scheduled for 1 PM central.
+5) I typically update the blog each weekday, or at least that is my goal.
+I normally post a morning entry at 5 AM central and, if there's an afternoon post (typically shorter), it gets scheduled for 1 PM central.

 6) I do run advertisements from Google and some direct advertisers on the site.
-My goal is to run the blog as a “breakeven” proposition.
-I hope the ads are relevant and I do make an effort to “screen out” ads that don’t seem to fit well with lean.
-I’ve taken money I’ve earned and put it back into the blog for site design, logo design, and hosting services for the Podcast.
+My goal is to run the blog as a “breakeven” proposition to cover hosting costs and other expenses..
+I hope the ads are relevant and I do make an effort to “screen out” ads that don't seem to fit well with lean.
+I've taken money I've earned and put it back into the blog for site design, logo design, and hosting services for the Podcast.

 7) Who do I work for?
-I am a Senior Fellow for the Lean Enterprise Institute.
-I am not blogging on their behalf, but as an individual, as has been the case since I started the blog in early 2005.
+I am a consultant, author, speaker (all under the banner of my company, Constancy, Inc.) and I also work with the technology company KaiNexus.
 Nothing I write should be considered the official stance of any past, current, or future employer.
 You can find more details about me in my LinkedIn profile.

 9) I often link to Wall Street Journal articles.
 Click here for tips on finding free versions of articles online.